PostHog/posthog.com/contents/spotlight/startup-puzzle.md

 Once you’ve created your buyer persona you must constantly maintain it.
 You need to always be speaking to users, working to understand their concerns, and analyzing the data behind their usage.
 In doing so you can find new segments to target, new needs to address, and new product improvements to make.

-“We started looking at our biggest user drop-offs and found many users that fit our persona were dropping off when they had to connect their bank,” says Scott.
+“While we knew we had some drop-off within our onboarding funnel, we wanted to ensure that we weren’t bringing high-intent new customers into a ‘leaky bucket’.
+We needed to ensure that people who completed onboarding could quickly see the value of Puzzle and activate.
+After digging into our data in Posthog we could see that our activation rate wasn’t what we needed it to be”, says Scott.
 “We reached out to these users directly and talked to them.
 We had to try and understand their concerns.”

 Scott’s team learned that customers were becoming frustrated by delays during this connection step.
 As a result they improved the content on the page, added new loading animations, and surfacing data more quickly — a persona-informed change which had an immediate impact on overall activation.